-During the years ended December 31, 2018 and 2017, there were no indicators of impairment or impairment reversals on the Company's long-lived assets.
+During the years ended December 31, 2019 and 2018, there were no indicators of impairment or impairment reversals on the Company's long-lived assets.

-i) Cash
+i) Cash and cash equivalents

 Cash consists of current operating bank accounts, term deposits and fixed income securities that are cashable without penalty.